ruby2elixir/cercle/README.md

 3. mix ecto.create (Create the DB)
 4. mix ecto.migrate (Run the migration)
 5. mix phoenix.server (You're good to go!)

-## To use Cercle CRM API

-- make sure to include into your header: authorization Bearer TOKEN_FOUND_IN_YOUR_SETTINGS
-- you can get the list of boards, contacts by using the API like
-  - /api/v2/company/:id_of_your_company/board
-  - /api/v2/company/:id_of_your_company/contact
-- you can create or edit board, card also.

-More Documentation about API is coming soon.

 ## To Install Cercle into heroku
 1. mix phoenix.gen.secret